SwordaxDev/CVAA/README.md

 ## About
-CVAA (collegeboard Video Assignment Automator) is a free open source software developed by Swordax, the software is written using JavaScript and is hosted on github.
+CVAA (collegeboard Video Assignment Automator) is a free open source software developed by Swordax, the software is written using JavaScript and is open source on github.

 **Repo: https://github.com/SwordaxDev/CVAA**<br>
 *Software code valid as of Jan 2022, collegeboard site (https://www.collegeboard.org)*